wagnergbastos/udacity-SDCNDP-Projetc3/README.md

 The training and validation datasets have been populated to have a similar number of images per class.

-Here is the tree bar chart diagrams show the distribution of the classes within the datasets.
+Here is the three bar chart diagrams show the distribution of the classes within the datasets.

 ![Raw input image](images/data_filled.png)